 And the beauty of these little roll ups is that you can really go in whatever flavor direction you want, depending on what hummus you choose.
 Since my zucchini boats were going to be Italian-inspired, that’s where we’re going with our roll ups.

-I used a base of Sabra’s Sun Dried Tomato Hummus, which is so dreamy.
-The hummus itself is peppered with finely chopped sun dried tomatoes, but it’s the gorgeous garnish that makes me really excited.
+I used a base of Sabra’s Sun-Dried Tomato Hummus, which is so dreamy.
+The hummus itself is peppered with finely chopped sun-dried tomatoes, but it’s the gorgeous garnish that makes me really excited.
 That’s the beauty of Sabra.
 Before you even take a bite, they’ve made the dip look so delicious that you simply can’t resist.

 My appreciation for Sabra and their delectable hummus only strengthened when I visited their headquarters and factory in Virginia last month.
 We had a fabulous two days of learning more about hummus, seeing how it’s made and snacking to our heart’s content.

-This was my first time every visiting a food factory before and what really stuck out to me about how Sabra makes their hummus, was how fresh they’re able to make it.
+This was my first time ever visiting a food factory before and what really stuck out to me about how Sabra makes their hummus, was how fresh they’re able to make it.
 From the time the raw chickpeas enter their doors to the time that little container is sealed and packaged, it takes only 5 hours.
 It would take me longer than that to simply make a batch of hummus all the way from scratch!

 And the volume at which they do it was astounding.
 They’re able to churn out hundreds of thousands of tubs of hummus EVERY.
 DAY.
 So crazy insane (but totally awesome at the same time <– more hummus for me!)

 Hummus is something that I eat pretty much on a daily basis.
-It’s usually my afternoon snack with some homemade crackers or veggie sticks, but lately I’ve loved adding it in other areas of my cooking.
-I throw a dollop on top of my salads, add it to my salad dressing to make them creamy and protein-packed and now these zucchini roll ups.
+It’s usually my afternoon snack with some homemade crackers or veggie sticks, but lately, I’ve loved adding it in other areas of my cooking.
+I throw a dollop on top of my salads, add it to my salad dressing to make them creamy and protein-packed and now these zucchini roll-ups.